What Is Prime Factor Of 28

 While the fundamental principles of prime factorization remain unchanged, there are ongoing developments in algorithms and computational methods for factoring large numbers.
 These advancements are primarily driven by the need for stronger cryptographic systems.
 The security of many encryption algorithms relies on the difficulty of factoring large numbers into their prime factors, making it an active area of research.

 In recent years, there has also been increased interest in using machine learning techniques for prime factorization.
 While machine learning algorithms cannot directly factor large numbers, they can be used to identify patterns and improve the efficiency of existing factorization methods.
-For example, machine learning can be used to predict the likelihood of a number being divisible by a particular prime, which can speed up the factorization process.
+As an example, machine learning can be used to predict the likelihood of a number being divisible by a particular prime, which can speed up the factorization process.
 These hybrid approaches, combining classical algorithms with machine learning techniques, show promise in pushing the boundaries of what is currently possible.

 Tips and Expert Advice